Magic Items

 If no activation method is suggested either in the magic item description or by the nature of the item, assume that a command word is needed to activate it.
 Command word activation means that a character speaks the word and the item activates.
 No other special knowledge is needed.

-A command word can be a real word, but when this is the case, the holder of the item runs the risk of activating the item accidentally by speaking the word in normal conversation.
-More often, the command word is some seemingly nonsensical word, or a word or phrase from an ancient language no longer in common use.
+A command word can be a real word, or some seemingly nonsensical word, or a word or phrase from an ancient language no longer in common use.
 Activating a command word magic item is a standard action and does not provoke attacks of opportunity.

 Sometimes the command word to activate an item is written right on the item.
 Occasionally, it might be hidden within a pattern or design engraved on, carved into, or built into the item, or the item might bear a clue to the command word.

 The Knowledge (arcana) and Knowledge (history) skills might be useful in helping to identify command words or deciphering clues regarding them.
 A successful check against DC 30 is needed to come up with the word itself.
 If that check is failed, succeeding on a second check (DC 25) might provide some insight into a clue.
-The spells detect magic, identify, and analyze dweomer all reveal command words if the properties of the item are successfully identified.
+A detect magic spell offers a +5 enhancement bonus on these checks.
+The spells identify and analyze dweomer both reveal command words if the properties of the item are successfully revealed.
+If you are clever, you may note a foe speaking a command word when the item is used against you!

 Use Activated